diptamh/ExecuTrack/README.md

-# ExecuTrack
+# ExuTrack

 ## Overview

-ExecuTrack is a powerful tool designed for Salesforce Admins and Developers to streamline automation management.
+ExuTrack is a powerful tool designed for Salesforce Admins and Developers to streamline automation management.
 The primary purpose of this application is to provide insights into the execution order of automations in Salesforce.
 Quickly understand the flow of automations and make informed decisions with precision.

 ## Features